nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="wrong">

-No client's information will be edited as there already exist the client with the name "Peter Pan" with the phone number "91231231" and "peterpan@example.com" after test cases 1-3.
+No client's information will be edited as there already exist the client with the name `Peter Pan`, phone number `91231231` and email `peterpan@example.com` after test cases 1-3.
 Error details will be displayed in the result display box.

 </box>